How to Beat the Applicant Tracking Systems (ATS)

 The Importance of Keywords

-Only include applicable skills, and don’t try to cheat your way past the ATS.
-Beating the software is important, but you shouldn’t risk your integrity.
-Hiring managers will find out sooner or later if you’re lying.
+Remember to only include applicable skills, and don’t try to cheat your way past the ATS.

 Formatting is Critical